Get A Quote

 e) Provides a framework for continuously tracking and updating risk statuses as the project progresses.

-The Risk Matrix is a visual tool for assessing and prioritising risks based on their likelihood of occurrence.
+The Risk Matrix is a technique for assessing and prioritising risks based on their likelihood of occurrence.
 Plotting the risks on a grid lets you quickly identify which risks require immediate attention.
 Its key features include the following:

 a) A risk matrix plots the risks according to their likelihood and impact through a clear visual representation.